wjc911/windows-pen-settings-manager/README.md

 - Windows 10 or Windows 11
 - .NET 8.0 or higher
-- Administrator privileges (required for some settings)
+- Administrator privileges (required for registry modifications)

 ## Installation